 How Big Will My Cat Get?
 What Factors Determine This?

-They don’t stay cute little fur balls forever!
+Have you ever wondered: “How big will my cat get?”
+They don't stay cute little fur balls forever!
 True, the Munchkin, as the name suggests, was specifically bred for smallness and the delicate boned Singapura is also known as the love cat.
-But don’t forget the big fun that is a Maine coon cat or the gentle giants that are Ragdolls.
+But don't forget the big fun that is a Maine coon cat or the gentle giants that are Ragdolls.

 A cat is a lovable creature regardless of size, but for practical reasons, you may want to keep adult size in mind when getting a kitten.
 Breed, nutrition and health are all the most important factors on just how big Kitty will get.